zombielu/Book-Cover-Recognition/README.md

    - Rule out the image candidate if the inlier ratio is smaller than 0.6;

 5. Non-maximum Suppression<br>
-   - Put a box around the book cover found in the test image.
+   - Put a box around the book cover found in the test image;
    - If there is any boxes overlap and the overlap area takes up over 70% of the area of the smaller box, keep only the one with corresponding image that has the higher inlier ratio;

 ## Result Display